ashwincc/mlops-titanic/README.md

-Mlops pipeline with titanic Dataset
+End to End Mlops pipeline with titanic Dataset